devmaker.net

 RUN npm ci --no-audit --no-fund

-# We need the templates AND Python files for scanning
+# We need templates AND Python files for scanning

 COPY frontend/ ./